|Union Corp. George French and at least three Confederates are buried|

 Col. Palmer probably earned Mr. Phifer's grudging respect through his forgiveness of a Lincolnton youth who had shot at him, not to mention his generosity toward the widow of Gen. Stonewall Jackson.

 However, there must have been a terribly awkward moment when Mr. Phifer found out that Col. Palmer had been involved in the Battle of Chickamauga, where William Phifer was mortally wounded in 1863.
-In fact, Palmer led an important charge during that battle, so it was possible that young Phifer had been killed by one of the Pennsylvanians who were now camped in Lincolnton.
+In fact, Palmer led an important charge during that battle, so it was possible that young Phifer had been killed by one of the Pennsylvanians who were now camped around his home in Lincolnton.

 It is to the credit of both gentlemen that they were able to make arrangements for French to rest in peace just a few feet from the Phifer boys.